gvheertum/BigNerdRanch-SwiftDevelopment/findings.md

         return;
     };
 ```
+* Regarding the use of self in the event handler, see the closures chapter

+###Closures
 * When using self in a closure one can use [weak self] in the signature of the function.
 Please note that the self then becomes option and needs null-propagation to be used.
 This principle is referred to as "Capture List"
 ```swift
     accountant.netWorthChangedHandler =